TehGM/TehGM.Utilities/NUGET_README.md

 More libraries might be added as needed, when needed (by me)... or when I feel like it.

 ### Source Repository
-Wolfringo is open source, with code hosted on [GitHub](https://github.com/TehGM/Wolfringo).
+TehGM.Utilities is open source, with code hosted on [GitHub](https://github.com/TehGM/TehGM.Utilities).